 Duties after Records Approval

-After the ARB approves the appraisal records and the late-filed homestead exemptions, the chief appraiser notifies the collector for each taxing unit in which the home is located.
+After the ARB approves the appraisal records and the late-filed homestead exemption, the chief appraiser notifies the collector for each taxing unit in which the home is located.
 The collector then calculates the new lower tax and sends the property owner a refund or new bill as appropriate.

 If the chief appraiser denies a late-filed homestead exemption application, the property owner may file a notice of protest and request an ARB hearing.